 Who can apply?

-Applications are open to all EPOA member organisations.
-Organisations that are not EPOA members can easily become a member and thus be eligible to apply.
+Applications are open to all member organisations.
+Pride organisations in Europe that are not members can easily become a member and thus be eligible to apply.

 - Projects must be time-limited, such as political marches, parades, community gatherings, workshops/seminars, and film festivals.